 Thy will be done, on earth as it is in heaven.

 God’s will is done without our prayer, but we pray that it also be done in our life.
 His good and gracious will is to strengthen and keep us steadfast in His Word and in faith until we die, and to hinder every evil plan and desire of the devil, the world, and our flesh (for they do not want us to keep God’s name holy or allow His kingdom to come).

 Our daily bread consists of whatever we need for the support of our body and life.
 This includes food and clothing, house, property and income.
 It also includes a believing family & friends, faithful workers, good government, seasonable weather, health, peace, order, and reputation.
 Although God gives these things without us asking, even to those who do evil, we pray that He would lead us to recognize and give Him thanks for it.

 Forgive us our trespasses, as we forgive those who trespass against us.

 Although we all sin much, every day, and are not worthy of anything we ask but deserve only punishment, we pray that our Father in heaven would not look upon our sins nor deny our prayers on account of them, but grant us our prayers simply by His grace.
 In this same grace we then forgive those who sin against us, and we seek their good.

 Although God tempts no one, we pray that He would guard and keep us from unbelief, despair, and other shame and evil—whatever the devil, the world, and our flesh will attempt to lead us into.
 We pray that we can finally overcome these things and gain the victory which is already ours.

 Deliver us from evil.

-We pray in this petition, as in a summary, that our Father in heaven would deliver us from all manner of evil, of body and soul, property and honor, and at last, when our last hour shall come, grant us a blessed end, and graciously take us from this vale of tears to Himself into heaven.
+We pray that our heavenly Father would deliver our body & soul from all evil, and that when our last hour comes, He will grant us a blessed death and graciously take us to Himself into heaven.